Open problems and questions about geodesics: Closed geodesics

 Let us recall this procedure in the simplest case, when the manifold is $S^2$.
 We consider the foliation of the sphere without two points (north and south poles) as in the picture: if we think of the standard embedding in $\Real^3$, the fibers are the intersections of the sphere with the planes $\{x_3=\mathrm{const}\}$.

-Now apply a curve shortening procedure to every curve of this foliation, for example the curvature flow (Birkhoff used another shortening procedure).
+Now apply a curve shortening procedure to every curve of this foliation, there are many options for such a procedure.
 We need that the evolution of the curves in this procedure depends continuously on the curve.
 We obtain a sequence $F_i$ of the foliations of the sphere without two points into curves.
 For each foliation $F_i$ of the sequence, let $\gamma_i$ be a leaf of maximal length.
 Because of topology, the lengths of the circles $\gamma_i$ are bounded from below by a certain positive number.
 By the Arzel\`a-Ascoli theorem, the sequence of curves $\gamma_i$ has a convergent subsequence.
 The limit of this subsequence is a stable point of the shortening procedure, and is therefore a geodesic.

 For arbitrary closed manifolds, the existence of a closed geodesic is due to Lyusternik and Fet (\cite{Lyu-Fet1951} and \cite{Fet1952}).
-They considered the energy functional on the loop space $\Lambda M$ and showed that the topology of $\Lambda M$ is complicated enough so that the energy functional must have critical points with nonzero energy (which are non trivial closed geodesics).
-Lyusternik and Schnirelmann \cite{Lyu-Sch1934} had earlier used a related argument to show that any Riemannian metric on $S^2$ has at least $3$ simple closed geodesics.
+They considered the energy functional on the loop space $\Lambda M$ and showed that the topology of $\Lambda M$ is complicated enough so that the energy functional must have critical points with non-zero energy (which are non-trivial closed geodesics).
+Lyusternik and Schnirelmann \cite{Lyu-Sch1929a} and \cite{Lyu-Sch1929b} had earlier used a related argument to show that any Riemannian metric on $S^2$ has at least $3$ simple closed geodesics.

 How many closed geodesics must exist on a closed manifold?
 For surfaces, the answer is known: there are always infinitely many geometrically different closed geodesics.
 This is easily proved using Birkhoff's first argument when the fundamantal group is infinite.
 The remaining cases of the sphere and the projective plane were settled by \cite{Bangert1993} and \cite{Franks1992}.
 In higher dimensions Rademacher has shown that a closed manifold with a generic Riemannian metric admits infinitely many geometrically different closed geodesics \cite{Rademacher1989}.